ThePay/api-client/.github/README.md

 #### Payment amount is unchangeable

-Please note that the amount for which the payment was created cannot be changed later.
+⚠️ Please note that the amount specified during payment creation cannot be changed later.

-This means if the order is updated on your side and the final amount of the payment changes, you will need to initiate a new payment via a new API call with the updated amount (and a new unique identifier).

 Once a payment is created, it is not possible to modify the amount.

+This means that if the order is updated on your side and the final amount changes, you will need to create a new payment by making a new API call with the updated amount and a new unique identifier.

 #### Payment flow and changes